HelBruCoFi/DNS-Changer-Batch-Script/README.md

 Later I saw myself manually changing DNS of network cards to often.
 Then decided to create a batch script to automatically change Ethernet and Wi-Fi cards for Google DNS and also capable of going back to DHCP.

-HOW TO:
+## HOW TO:

 In order to use the script you need to have your Ethernet card named "Ethernet" and your Wi-Fi card named "Wi-Fi".
 Like this:

 ![alt text](https://image.prntscr.com/image/Cgq9l9v3SPGSzIc8aWdEtg.png)
 I hope you don't mind that it's in portuguese.

-Then, copy the batch file to your Desktop and everytime you want to run it you need to RUN AS ADMINISTRATOR:
+Then, copy the batch file to your Desktop and everytime you want to run it you need to **RUN AS ADMINISTRATOR**:

 ![alt text](https://image.prntscr.com/image/-0lLgq6DTLyRsOSconfJIg.png)

 And it's done! ;)

+### Another option to run as administrator:
+Create a shortcut of the file, then change the shortcut proprieties to run as administrator.
+Like this, you only need to double click the shortcut to execute this properly.